Signatures of graphs for bicommutative Hopf algebras: Signatures and translation between counting

-Different works on graph counting defined their objects of interest --subgraphs-- according to the application of interest.
-Due to this, one can also find various classes of definitions for subgraph counting, see for instance \cite{curticapean2017homomorphisms,biggs1978cluster,borgs2006counting,bravo2021principled,penaguiao2020pattern,bib:BNH2015}.
-For the most part, such definitions of counting are based on enumerative combinatorics, either from set restrictions or graph homomorphisms.
-In the current work, we aim at relating those definitions not only to each other but also to combinatorial Hopf algebra objects.
-With this purpose in mind, we consider restricted and induced subgraphs, see \eqref{def:indrestsubg}.
+One can find various classes of definitions for subgraph counting, see for instance \cite{curticapean2017homomorphisms,biggs1978cluster,borgs2006counting,bravo2021principled,penaguiao2020pattern,bib:BNH2015}.
+For the most part, such definitions of counting are based on enumerative combinatorics, either based on some for of set-restrictions or based on graph homomorphisms.